COVID 19 Support and Information

 - Are currently receiving, or are the registered partner of someone in the same household who is receiving, Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-- From 08/03/2021 one parent or guardian of a child or young person in the same household, who are not legally required to self-isolate, can apply for a Test and Trace Support Payment if they need to take time off work to care for the child or young person.
+- From 08/03/2021 one parent or guardian of a child or young person (under 16 or has an Education, Health and Care Plan) in the same household, who are not legally required to self-isolate, can apply for a Test and Trace Support Payment if they need to take time off work to care for the child or young person.
 They must fulfil all the other requirements and there can only be one payment per household.
-Please note the application will be checked with the education or care setting.
+Please note the application will be checked with the education or care setting where applicable.

-- notification from NHS Test and Trace asking you to self-isolate (this should include a unique 8-digit ID number) and;
+- notification from NHS Test and Trace asking you to self-isolate (this should include a unique 8-digit Account ID number) and;

 - proof of your bank account for payment (your most recent full statement) and;

 - if you are self-employed, evidence of self-assessment returns, trading income and proof that your business delivers services which cannot be undertaken without social contact.

 - If applying as a parent or guardian you will additionally be required to provide the child's 8 digit NHS Test and Trace number OR communication from the education or childcare setting that they have to self-isolate OR a screenshot of a young person’s NHS COVID-19 App notification telling them to self-isolate AND evidence that the young person has an Education, Health and Care Plan (for young people aged 16-25 who have additional support needs)

 If you have met all of the eligibility criteria for the Test and Trace Support Payment, but don't receive one of the qualifying benefits, you may be eligible for a discretionary payment if you are on a low income.